hellysmile/django-activeurl/README.rst

 * automatic highlighting of parent ``<a>`` tags for menus
 * removes boring / hardcoded stuff from your life!

+* href="#" never causes highlighting for compatibility with techniques such as bootstrap nav.

 Usage
 =====